-To deliver our aim of supporting Student and Young Adult Mental Health, Fitness & Wellbeing and to reduce the feelings of isolation and loneliness, we need every University and College Leadership Team and every Students' Union in the UK to invite and encourage their students, and staff, to take part in the annual BRIT Challenge.
+To deliver our aim of supporting and improving young adult and student mental health and fitness, we need every University and College Leadership Team and every Students' Union in the UK to invite and encourage their students, and staff, to take part in the annual BRIT Challenge.

-The success of the annual BRIT Challenge requires a whole university, college and community approach to supporting and improving young adult and student mental health and fitness.
+We believe the success of the annual BRIT Challenge requires a whole university, college and community approach to supporting and improving young adult and student mental health and fitness.

-To invite and encourage their members to champion The British Inspiration Trust’s aims and the annual BRIT Challenge, we are delighted to have partnered with Education Governing Bodies who share our vision.
+To invite and encourage their members to champion The British Inspiration Trust’s aims and the BRIT Challenge, we are delighted to have partnered with Education Governing Bodies who share our vision.

-The NUS have also partnered with us to encourage every Students' Union to enter teams in the annual BRIT Challenge in order to fundraise, maximise student participation and champion both inclusivity and adaptive sport involvement.
+The NUS also have also partnered with us to encourage every Students' Union to enter teams in our annual BRIT Challenge in order to maximise student participation, help destigmatise mental health and champion equality, diversity and inclusion.

-Our aim of delivering inspiration to students and young adults at universities and colleges is through the support of British Sporting Icons acting as British Inspiration Trust (BRIT) Ambassadors.
+Our aim of delivering inspiration to students and young adults at universities, colleges and specialist colleges is through the support of BRIT Ambassador family.

 These inspirational Ambassadors will inform us of which university or college they will visit during the annual BRIT Challenge (every February).
 We will then introduce the Ambassador to the institution’s BRIT Challenge Point of Contact.
-There are approximately 450 universities and colleges in the UK, so partnering with Sporting Governing Bodies will assist in encouraging their current and retired sports personalities to join us.
+There are approximately 450 universities, colleges and specialist colleges in the UK, so partnering with Sporting Governing Bodies will assist in encouraging their current and retired sports personalities to join us.
 We will also ask the institutions themselves to encourage their sporting alumni to take part and consider joining our BRIT Ambassador family.

 We are delighted to have enjoyed special partnerships and relationships with the following organisations who have either championed our work to support young adult mental health or provide expert advice and support;